datagovuk/dgu-vagrant-puppet/README.md

 Provisioning will take a while, and you can ignore warnings that are listed in the section of this document titled 'Vagrant warnings'.

-## 2. Run Grunt on the assets

-Data.gov.uk uses Grunt to do pre-processing of Javascript and CSS scripts as well as images and it writes timestamps to help with cache versioning.
-Install a recent version of NodeJS:
-Ubuntu 12.04 uses an old version (0.6.x) of Node in the standard repository.
-As of Node.js v0.10.0, the nodejs package from Chris Lea's repo includes both npm and nodejs-dev.

-    sudo apt-get install python-software-properties python g++ make sudo add-apt-repository ppa:chris-lea/node.js
-    sudo apt-get update
-    sudo apt-get install nodejs

-Check to make sure npm was installed by nodejs:

-    npm -v

-Now install the Grunt CLI tools globally:

-    sudo npm install -g grunt-cli

-For each of the two repos with assets, install the required Node modules and run the Grunt scripts:

-    cd /vagrant/src/ckanext-dgu
-    sudo npm install
-    grunt
-    cd /vagrant/src/shared_dguk_assets
-    sudo npm install
-    grunt

-When changes are made to the assets in these repos, you need to rerun Grunt.

-There is more about Grunt use here: https://github.com/datagovuk/shared_dguk_assets/blob/master/README.md

 ## 3. CKAN Database setup